Ambeeru-Vignesh/XV6-A2/Readme.md

 ### 3.4.
 Update `sysproc.c` <a name="update-sysprocc"></a>

-In the `sysproc.c` file, add the following code, likely around line number 92:
+In the `sysproc.c` file, add the following code:

 ```c
 int sys_waitx(void) {